 There are so many different ways to prepare Sushi and between good and bad are dimensions in taste.
-If you ever had the pleasure of eating real sushi, not the westernized version, not this california-roll bullshit, you know what I mean.
-There are only a couple of ingredients used and with the first view you could think that the whole treat solely consist of rice and raw fish.
-But each prepared perfectly and combined with a touch of magic sushi-mastery makes it a party of flavors in your moth.
+If you ever had the pleasure of eating real sushi, not the westernized version, not this California-roll bullshit, you know what I mean.
+There are only a couple of ingredients used and with the first view, you could think that the whole treat solely consist of rice and raw fish.
+But each prepared perfectly and combined with a touch of magic sushi-mastery makes it a party of flavors in your mouth.
 The good kind of course.

 Sushi chef Naomichi Yasuda tells us that we made everything wrong until now.
 Especially when it comes to eating sushi the right way.
 Prepare for a lesson.
 His Tokyo sushi bar is famous and definitely on my would love to do list on my next trip to Tokyo.
 Seriously, my plan is to have some real sushi for once and even if it means just having some Freshness Burger each other day (I least I won’t look messy).